DmitriiPodgalo/Vagus/README.md

 # Vagus.
 FASTQ quality analyzer tool

 The tool allows one to analyze the quality of sequencing reads.
-The program analyzes only sequencing reads in the **.fastq** format, not .gz archives.

-In addition to the required .fastq file, a directory path for saving analysis results can be transferred to the program input.
-Otherwise, the default prefix will be used.

-**Important!** The time at which the report was generated will be added to output directory prefix.

-As a quality check result of the program's work, a **.html** file will be generated.
-The **.html** report will work correctly only together with the generated .png and .csv files from the output folder.

 ### The Vagus report contains the following data:
 0. **Basic statistics** - file encoding, number of reads, min and max read lenght, GC% in all reads.